It's possible, but not common.

 A fetus is still pretty small at three months -- it's about four inches and weighs just over an ounce.
 It's bigger and increasingly active by the end of the fourth month.
 But occasionally women feel movement as early as 12 weeks.

-If your friend is thin, extra perceptive, on a second or higher pregnancy, a bit off in her timing, or carrying a rambunctious baby, she may well be feeling those flutters.
-And who are any of the rest of us to tell her she's not?
+If your friend is thin, extra perceptive, on a second or higher pregnancy, a bit off in their timing, or carrying a rambunctious baby, they may well be feeling those flutters.
+And who are any of the rest of us to tell them they're not?